nChen13/nchen13.github.io/_stories/willyoutrustme.md

 layout: story
 title: Will you trust me?
 slug: willyoutrustme
-date: 2012-09-5
+date: 2012-09-2
-intro: Inspired by Heaven's Gate and Raymond Carver.
+intro: inspired by heaven's gate and raymond carver.
 ---

 Dear Madam,